Dynamic Views in Qlik Sense SaaS

 Summary

-A few simple steps and I’ve now provided the ability for my end users to access SAP General Ledger details in a live query mode.
-In a manner that honors their need to retain the context of why they selected certain filters in the first place.
+A few simple steps and I’ve now provided the ability for my end users to access all that gigantic data, or that data they absolutely have to see live.
 The best part is, you can as well.

 If you were not aware that Qlik provided this simple and elegant form of providing users access to data on the fly, I sure hope you will consider Dynamic Views in the future.